saurabhm-1998/Grid-System-With-Filtering/README.md

-# Grid-# Student Grid System Backend
+# Student Grid System with filtering Backend

 This project implements a grid system with filtering functionality for displaying student details and performing server-side filtering.
 It provides backend APIs for loading student details with pagination and implementing server-side filtering.